 I’m really lucky to have married a man who likes similar foods to me, and is pretty much willing to try just about anything.
 We do, however, have different opinions on one thing: seafood served in the shell.
-Jeff and his family absolutely love crab legs, whole lobsters, shell-on shrimp, and the like.
+Jeff and his family absolutely love crab legs, whole lobsters, shell-on shrimp, fish and chips with homemade tartar sauce, and the like.

 Jeff actually thinks it’s fun to fight with the shell of a crab leg in order to get a tiny, measly teaspoon-size bite of crab meat out.
 I’ve heard him grunt the words “you have to WORK for your food” on more than one occasion.

 I, on the other hand, do not really like working THAT hard for my food.
 And my main complaint about crab legs and whole lobsters is that by the time you’ve struggled to release the seafood from it’s home, the meat itself is cold.
 And cold seafood is great if it’s supposed to be served chilled (like shrimp ceviche), but not when it’s supposed to be warm, you know?
 Because then you’re in a weird gray area of lukewarm seafood, which is the worst type of seafood.

 This Roasted Lemon Shrimp Cocktail with Piquillo Pepper Dip is a little compromise between my husband’s love of shell-on seafood, and my love of either piping hot OR completely chilled seafood (and nothing in between).
 So let’s just go with completely chilled.

 Roasting shrimp in the shell ensures that the end product is SUPER flavorful.
 The shell keeps all of that great shrimp flavor in!
 I simply roasted the shrimp with a cut-up lemon and some olive oil and salt.
 Once it was cooked through, I transferred it to the fridge to chill completely, so that I could serve it as a cold shrimp cocktail.